mattwelson/Objective-c/README.md

 # Objective-c

 This is a quick write up on how to start learning objective-c.
+There's lots of great guides for working with cocoa-touch which sideline the language as much as possible, this crash course should help you get your bearings and then point you towards a few great tutorials.

 ## Language features
 Objective-c is a weird looking language.
 It's an object oriented procedural language that uses dynamic typing and dynamic binding.
 Here's a list of a few features that may take some getting used to.